uber/piranha/site/docs/reference/rules.md

 The `enclosing_node` and `not_enclosing_node` filters can be refined using contains with specified `[at_least, at_most]` bounds, as well as `not_contains`.

-Here is an example of a rule:
+Example of a rule in TOML:
 ```toml
 [[rules]]
 name = "your_rule_name"